 The department offers the Master of Science with a major in computer science.

-The student must satisfy all the general admission requirements of the Toulouse Graduate School as well as the following admission requirements of the computer science and engineering department:
+The student must satisfy all the general admission requirements of the Toulouse Graduate School.
+In addition, a successful applicant usually meets the following admission criteria of the computer science and engineering department:

 - The Graduate Record Examination (GRE).
 See the department’s web page for information concerning typical admission test scores.

-- A GPA of at least 3.0 on the most recent 60 hours of course work.
+- A current GPA of at least 3.0 on course work.

-- Completion of a sufficient amount of prior work in the field of computer science which may entail some undergraduate leveling sequences.
+- Completion of a sufficient amount of prior work in the field of computer science which may entail some undergraduate leveling courses.

 - At least 12 hours of mathematics, including differential and integral calculus, discrete mathematics and two other courses selected from statistics, linear algebra, abstract algebra, logic, numerical analysis and differential equations.

 An overall evaluation of the student’s credentials is used as a basis for admission.
 Students with an insufficient computer science background may be provisionally admitted to the program and may enroll in graduate-level courses once any required leveling courses are completed with a grade of B or better.
 Admission is competitive, and satisfaction of the minimum requirements does not guarantee admission.

 After removal of any deficiencies, graduate students who have been enrolled in 18 or more semester credit hours will be required to submit a degree plan.
 If a degree plan is not submitted on time, a registration block will be placed, and not removed, until an approved degree plan is submitted to and approved by the Graduate School.

 Admission to candidacy is granted by the dean of the Graduate School after the degree plan has been approved.